phirebase/blogroll-links-renderer/README.md

   Example: `[blogroll-links show_titles="1"]`.
 - Combine all options for advanced usage.
   Example: `[blogroll-links category="MyCategory" show_images=1 show_titles=1]`.

-**Features:**
-- Display WordPress Blogroll links directly on your site.
-- Filter links by category or show only specific links.
-- Optionally display icons/images alongside each link.
-- Customize the layout with a custom CSS class via settings.
-- Simple setup via `Settings > Blogroll Links Renderer`.

 **Enable WordPress Links Manager**:
 The WordPress Links Manager, hidden by default since WordPress 3.5, can be reactivated using this plugin.